AbstractSDK/abstract/framework/docs/src/3_framework/0_prerequisites.md

 ## CosmWasm

-Some of the products such us the Abstract SDK and CW-Orchestrator are built on top of the [CosmWasm][1]{target="_blank"} smart-contract framework.
+Some of the products such us the Abstract SDK and CW-Orchestrator are built on top of the <a href="https://cosmwasm.com/" target="_blank">CosmWasm</a> smart-contract framework.
 Abstract simplifies complexity within CosmWasm, but it's still important to understand the basics.

 If you are already familiar with CosmWasm, you can skip this section.